leiflui/leiflui/README.md

 ## About me
 I am a doctoral student (PhD) researching theoretical black-hole (BH) physics at the University of Hong Kong.
-My supervisor is Prof. Jane Lixin Dai, an associate professor in the Department of Physics doing research on tidal disruption events (TDEs), general-relativistic-magnetohydrodynamic (GRMHD) simulations of jets and accretion disks, X-ray reverberations, and a plethora of other topics in high-energy astrophysics.
+My supervisor is Prof. Jane Lixin Dai, an associate professor in the Department of Physics doing research on tidal disruption events (TDEs), general-relativistic-radiative-magnetohydrodynamic (GRRMHD) simulations of jets and accretion disks, X-ray reverberations, and a plethora of other topics in high-energy astrophysics.

 I was a former undergraduate physics researcher at CUHK, LIGO, and CERN.
 I conducted research on various topics in theoretical physics, namely gravitational physics, cosmology, and elementary particle physics.
 In particular, I used gravitational waves (GWs) to test general relativity (GR), and used ATLAS data to test the standard model (SM).